Antovex/Devops_oneshot/.devops_journey/cheatsheets.md

 - Use descriptive branch names (`feature-login`, `fix-payment`)
 - Write commit messages that complete: "If applied, this commit will ___"

-### 🎯 **Mastery Status: COMPLETE**
+### 🎯 **Study Status: COMPLETE**
-You've mastered all fundamental Git concepts including local workflows, branching, remote repositories, and team collaboration patterns.
+You've completed all fundamental Git concepts including local workflows, branching, remote repositories, and team collaboration patterns.
 Ready for production use!

 ---